tandao0909/hands-on-with-DS/Chapter 5/note.md

 - The hyperparameter coef0 controls how much the model is influenced by high-degree polynomial versus low-degree polynomial.
 The higher it is, the more influenced the high-degree polynomial.

 ## Similarity Features

+- Another approach is to add features computed using a *similarity function*, which measures how much each instance closes (based a certain metric) to a particular *landmark*.
+- Here, we use Gaussian RBF (Radial Basis Function) as the similarity function:
+    $$\phi_\gamma=\exp(-\gamma\|x-\ell\|^2)$$
+    Radial basis means a function only depend on the distance from that point to the origin.
+- This function is a bell-shaped function, with the parameters:
+    - The expected value (or mean): $\ell$
+    - The derivation: $\frac{2}{\sqrt{\gamma}}$.
+This is the reason why $\gamma$ must be strictly positive.
+- Look at the two plots in the learning notebook:
+    - On the left plot, you can see the instance $x_1=-1$ locates a distance of 1 from the first landmark and 2 from the second landmark.
+Therefore, its new features are $x_2=\exp(-0.3 \times 1^2) \approx 0.74$ and $x_3=\exp(-0.3 \times 2^2) \approx 0.3$.
+    - The right plot shows the features (dropping the original one).
+Now the dataset is linearly separable.
+- Now, how can you choose the landmarks?
+The simplest way is to create a landmark at the location at the every single data point.
+Doing this creates lots of additional dimensions, thus increases the chance we could separate the newly generated dataset by a line.
+- However, doing so create many more features.
+For example, if you have m instances and n features, then doing this way will create a new dataset consists of m instances and m features (assuming you drop the original features).
+If the number of instances is very large, then the number of features in the new dataset will also be very large, leads to very slow training time.

+## Gaussian RBF Kernel

+- Similar to the polynomial features method, we can apply similarity features to any ML algorithms.
+- However, as discussed above, this can leads to the explosion of the number of features, especially on large training set.
+- But here again, in SMVs context specifically, we can apply the kernel trick to have the results without actually have to adding many more similarity features.
+- Look at the plots in the learning notebook:
+    - Increasing gamma ($\gamma$) leads to smaller invariance, so the bell-shaped curve is narrower.
+As a result, the influence range of each instances ends up smaller, leads to more irregular decision boundary: It wiggle around each data point.
+In contrast, a small gamma will make the bell shape curve wider, leads to a smoother curve around the dataset.
+    - In short, $\gamma$ is similar to a regularization hyperparameter.
+The higher it is, the more prone the model is to overfitting (similar to C).

+## Other kernels

+-